 I hosted a Sourdough Toast Morning for this year’s Sourdough September event and made some delicious sourdough toast recipes I’d like to share with you.
 I tried to use different types of sourdough bread to explore different toast options, both sweet and savoury.
 All three recipes below make a great weekend brunch.
 To add to the three-course sourdough brunch menu, I served toasted Pumpernickel bites with cream cheese and sprouted radish seeds, I guess they were my sourdough amuse bouche.
 Not a ‘light’ breakfast, but a tasty one for sure!

-Sourdough toast ideas and toppings
+Sourdough toast toppings and ideas

 There are a million things that go well with sourdough toast – in fact, almost anything goes well with sourdough if you ask me.
-I’ve outlined three particularly delicious sourdough toast bread recipes below.
+I’ve outlined three particularly delicious sourdough toast bread recipes and toppings below.
 All are easy to put together, so not much stands in the way of hosting your own sourdough toast morning.

 So easy, yet so delicious!
 We are talking about smashed avocado (make sure you use ripe ones) on sourdough toast but you can effortlessly transform it into something extra special.